 2. Create Workspace

 Click the “Dashboard” menu item in the dashboard.
-Click the “New Workspace” button if there are existing workspaces or make sure “Select Source” category is set to “New from blank, template, or sample project” if one or more workspace exists.
+Click the “Create Workspace” button if there are existing workspaces.

-Select “Java-MySQL” from the list of available stacks.
+Select “Multi Machine” section and “Java-MySQL” stack from the list of available stacks.

 The other workspace information can remain as it is.
-Click the “create” button at the bottom to create the workspace.
+Click the “create” button at the bottom or at the right top to create the workspace.

 3. Using IDE